DeepHiveMind/Covid19_command_center_DataPlatform/README.md

-## Credits
+## Original Credits for Dataset

 The original data flow was designed by Allan Walker for Mapbox in Alteryx.

-## Other Data sets Reference

-Currently, the following data sets are included:
+Allan has compiled these datasets originally from following sources:

+ *Used `pycountry`'s country definitions and mappings. & unified geographies to ISO-3166-1 and ISO-3166-2 alpha-2 identifiers.
+Raw data is also available through a range of availabilities.

 | Name                                                              | Source                                                                                                                                      | Table name                             |
 |:------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------------|